Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 Trace Content
 -------------

-  Note: this section is not of interest for Traces *users*, it is only useful if wanting to integrate other tools or simply to have a look under the hood.
+..
+Note:: This section is not of interest for Traces *users*, it is only useful if wanting to integrate other tools or simply to have a look under the hood.

 The traces corresponding to an execution are represented as an wallclock-time ordered stream of trace messages.